 Mt.
 Fuji Clean-up Activities

-In November 2017, approximately 100 members consisting of Marubeni Group employees, their families and friends, as well as foreign students took part in a clean-up at the prefectural forest near Lake Yamanaka at the foot of Mt.
-Fuji.
-The amount of trash collected by the participants amounted to 1,580 kg.
+In September 2019, approximately 80 members consisting of Marubeni Group employees, their families and friends, as well as foreign students took part in a clean-up at the prefectural forest near Lake Yamanaka at the foot of Mt.
+Fuji together with the Yamanashi Industrial Waste Association.

 In addition to environmental conservation, the program also aims for international exchange.
 Marubeni invites foreign students to participate through the Foundation of Corporate Friendship Network.